josh-holder/josh-holder.github.io/_posts/2024-04-22-constellations.md

 It's May 2024: [Falcon 9 is roughly on-target](https://en.wikipedia.org/w/index.php?title=List_of_Falcon_9_and_Falcon_Heavy_launches) for a mind-boggling 144 launches this year, [Starship continues its march to full capability,](https://en.wikipedia.org/wiki/SpaceX_Starship_integrated_flight_test_3) and thanks to [various](https://josh-holder.github.io/writings/launch-mass/) [articles](https://ntrs.nasa.gov/citations/20200001093) (most prominently [Starship is Still Not Understood](https://caseyhandmer.wordpress.com/2021/10/28/starship-is-still-not-understood/) by Casey Handmer), many in the tech community have built an intuition for what this might mean for the space industry as a whole - cheaper mass to orbit leads to more lenient mass constraints leads to far cheaper satellites leads to an explosion in the usage of space by a wide array of players.

 While over the long term this thesis may play out, I'd argue that this obscures the deeper, much more near-term trend enabled by this new paradigm: the rise of satellite constellations.
-And in fact this rise might be the key factor which allows the flywheel to get started in the first place - **it's about so much more than just consumer internet.**[^0]
+And in fact this rise might be the key factor which allows the flywheel to get started in the first place.
 Internet infrastructure in space allows individual satellite owners to link directly into the terrestrial internet without having to worry about expensive and bandwidth-limited downlinking.
-More data, delivered faster, and with fewer constraints.
+More data, delivered faster, and with fewer constraints - **it's about so much more than just consumer internet.**[^0]

 ## The Birth of the Constellation Era